ArthurSMg/ArthurSMg/README.md

 - 👋 Hi, I’m Arthur Magalhães
--:telescope: I’m interested in Physics, mainly in the field of Astrophysics and Astronomy
+- :telescope: I’m interested in Physics, mainly in the field of Astrophysics and Astronomy
 - 🌱 I’m currently a Physics undergrad at University of São Paulo (USP)
 - 📫 You can reach me by my university e-mail: arthurmaga@usp.br